How can we come to personally know our loving God?

 Challenge yourself to this zany and informative Religous History Quiz

-you may like to read about the author's editing service: Mark's Editing Shop
+you may like to read about the author's editing and publishing service: Dwapara Press Editing and Publishing

 The Hot Springs of America, a novel, showing how another "terrorist" attack could mean the end of our current democracy, and plunge America into a second civil war.
 Read two complete chapters online, and if want to read the rest, the e-book can be purchased for just $5.95 (PayPal or Credit Card).
 To start reading, click here: The Hot Springs of America.